Hokkien: Semantic differences between Hokkien and Mandarin

-Words from Minyue
+Words from Min Yue

-Some commonly used words, shared by all Min Chinese languages, came from the ancient Minyue languages.
+Some commonly used words, shared by all Min Chinese languages, came from the Old Yue languages.
 Jerry Norman suggested that these languages were Austroasiatic.
 Some terms are thought be cognates with words in Tai Kadai and Austronesian languages.
 They include the following examples, compared to the Fuzhou dialect, a Min Dong language:

 Loanwords

 Loanwords are not unusual among Hokkien dialects, as speakers readily adopted indigenous terms of the languages they came in contact with.
 As a result, there is a plethora of loanwords that are not mutually comprehensible among Hokkien dialects.

 Taiwanese Hokkien, as a result of linguistic contact with Japanese and Formosan languages, contains many loanwords from these languages.
 Many words have also been formed as calques from Mandarin, and speakers will often directly use Mandarin vocabulary through codeswitching.
 Among these include the following examples: